3dproger/AxelChat/README.md

 # Build AxelChat from source
 ### Installing Qt for Windows 7 and newer, x64
-1. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can also find the offline installers but this is not the recommended way
+1. Download Open Source Qt online installer (sign-up or login required during installing): [Download page](https://www.qt.io/download-qt-installer) or you can also find the offline installers but this is not the recommended way
 2. Run Qt installer and login/sign-up
 3. While installing select components:
     * Qt / Qt 5.15.x / MinGW x.x.x 64-bit